Siddharthamathi/Walmart-Sales-Analysis/README.md

 4. What is the total revenue by month?

-5. What month had the largest COGS?
+5. Which month had the largest COGS?

-6. What product line had the largest revenue?
+6. Which product line had the largest revenue?

-7. What is the city with the largest revenue?
+7. Which is the city with the largest revenue?

-8. What product line had the largest VAT?
+8. Which product line had the largest VAT?

 9. Fetch each product line and add a column to those product lines showing "Good", and "Bad" (Good if it's greater than average sales).